erinruthmaness/antsweeper/README.md

 ## Planned future additions include:

+* Redesigned dropdown menu functionality using a React portal instead of/in addition to a context hook
 * Fixing up the CSS to be mobile-responsive, especially at levels above beginner
+* Redesigning CSS to meet BEM architecture standards
+* Added accessible functionality for keyboard-only users
 * Reorganization of the "logic" files
-* User's highest score functionality using localstorage.
+* User's highest score functionality using localstorage
+* A popup with the information in this readMe triggered from within the Help menu
 * And maybe... a backend element that preserves all high scores and takes a high scorer's name